rebcabin/tangledown/README.md

 </noweb>

 #### Oh no!
-There are two ways
+There are two ways!

 Turns out there are two ways to write literal blocks in Markdown:

 1. indented by four spaces and
 2. surrounded by triple backticks and _not_ indented.

-We need to handle both ways.
+Tangledown must handle both ways.

 We use the same trick of a harmless group around one of the backticks in the regular expression that recognizes triple backticks so that this regex is safe to run on itself.

-The following function recognizes code blocks bracketed by triple backticks.
-Notice that the `noweb` tag for this block in README.md is triple-bacticked, itself.
+The following function, in noweb `oh-no-there-are-two-ways` recognizes code blocks bracketed by triple backticks.
+Notice that the `noweb` tag for this block in this here README.md is triple-bacticked, itself.
 Kind of a funny self-toast joke, no?
 Tangledown can tangle all the options in Tangledown itself.
+Mostly, we use indented code blocks when we're talking about noweb and tangle tags, but don't want to run them.
+They won't run because they're indented, and the regular expressions in noweb `left_justified_regular_expressions` won't match them.

 <noweb name="oh-no-there-are-two-ways">